Hajo Seppelt

-Hajo Seppelt (born 1963) is a German journalist and author.
+Hans-Joachim "Hajo" Seppelt (born 1963) is a German journalist and author.

+He is considered an expert on doping issues in German and international sport.
+The documentaries produced by him and his team have played a key role in exposing doping offences and attempts to cover them up.

+Internationally he is particularly well-known for his role in exposing the comprehensive Russian state-sponsored system of doping in international sports.

 Personal life and education

 Seppelt was born in West Berlin, and is the son of Alfred Seppelt, who was the head of the Berlin Chess Federation from 1984 to 2004.

 In 1981, he obtained his college preparatory degree (Abitur) at the Beethoven High School in Berlin's Lankwitz neighborhood.
 He studied sports, social studies, journalism and French at the Free University of Berlin for a few semesters but did not complete a degree.

 Career

 Since 1985, Seppelt has worked as a sports reporter for Germany's premier public broadcaster ARD.
 He has also worked for the Berlin public broadcaster Sender Freies Berlin and its 2003 successor Rundfunk Berlin-Brandenburg.
 After working for many years as a live commentary for swimming events for ARD, he was stripped of this duty in the early summer of 2006.
 Seppelt said that this was in reaction to a private email, in which he criticized ARD's uncritical reporting on doping, becoming public.
 Since 2006, he has worked as a freelance journalist for ARD and has made a number of reports and documentary films about doping.